Home

 Animals being bred would also benefit from this hay.

-Sunset Sweetness (Timothy/Alfalfa)2nd Cut- This is a great alternative to Mountain Mist.
-This hay is about a 80/20 mix of timothy and alfalfa.
+Sunset Sweetness Timothy 2nd Cut- This is a great alternative to Mountain Mist.
 It is the second cutting of the season which means the hay will be a softer feed.
 The timothy will have smaller stems and leaves which will make it easier for your rabbits, chins, guineas, and other small pets to chew.

 Carrots, Mint Leaves and Willow Stick Chews- These are all grown on our farm as well, and make great treats for your pets.
 Our customers love all 3 especially the carrots which is our newest item.
 We grow and dry the carrots right out of the ground, and the mint and willow are picked when you order your box to ensure freshness.